 The School District shall provide a free appropriate public education in the least restrictive environment and necessary related services to all children with disabilities enrolled in the District, as required by the Individuals with Disabilities Education Act (IDEA) and implementing provisions of the School Code, Section 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act.
-The term "children with disabilities," as used in this policy, means children between ages 3 and 15 (inclusive) for whom it is determined, through definitions and procedures described in the Illinois State Board of Education's Special Education rules, that special education services are needed.
+The term "children with disabilities," as used in this policy, means children between ages 3 and 15 (inclusive) for whom it is determined, through definitions and procedures described in the III.
+State Board of Education (ISBE) Special Education rules, that special education services are needed.

 It is the intent of the District to ensure that students who are disabled within the definition of Section 504 of the Rehabilitation Act of 1973 are identified, evaluated, and provided with appropriate educational services.
 The District may maintain membership in one or more cooperative associations of school districts that shall assist the District in fulfilling its obligations to the District's disabled students.
 If necessary, students may also be placed in nonpublic special education programs or education facilities.
+BOE Policy 6:120

-ADA Accessibility
+ADA Accessibility:

 Individuals with disabilities shall be provided an opportunity to participate in all school-sponsored services, programs, or activities and will not be subject to illegal discrimination.
 When appropriate, the District may provide to persons with disabilities aids, benefits, or services that are separate or different from, but as effective as, those provided to others.
 The District will provide auxiliary aids and services when necessary to afford individuals with disabilities equal opportunity to participate in or enjoy the benefits of a service, program, or activity.
-Each service, program, or activity operated in existing facilities shall be readily accessible to, and useable by, individuals with disabilities.
+Each service, program, website, or activity operated in existing facilities shall be readily accessible to, and useable by, individuals with disabilities.
+BOE Policy 8:70

-English Language Learners
+English Learners:

-The District offers opportunities for resident English Language Learners to develop high levels of academic attainment in English and to meet the same academic content and student academic achievement standards that all children are expected to attain.
-The Superintendent or designee shall develop and maintain a program for English Language Learners complies with all regulations as identified by the State Board of Education and ensures a comprehensive English Language program focused on assisting student in achieving English proficiency, facilitate effective communication in English, and encourage their full participation in school activities and programs as well as promote participation by the parents/guardians of English Language Learners.
+The District offers opportunities for resident English Learners to achieve at high levels in academic subjects and to meet the same challenging State academic standards that all children are expected to meet.
+The Superintendent or designee shall develop and maintain a program for English Learners complies with all regulations as identified by the State Board of Education and ensures a comprehensive English Learners program focused on assisting student in achieving English proficiency, facilitate effective communication in English, and encourage their full participation in school activities and programs as well as promote participation by the parents/guardians of English Learners.

-Parents/guardians of English Language Learners will be notified of the following: (1) the reasons for their child's identification, (2) their child's level of English proficiency, (3) the method of instruction to be used, (4) how the program will meet their child's needs, (5) specific exit requirements of the
+Parents/guardians of English Learners will be provided information about: (1) the reason for their child's identification, (2) their child's level of English proficiency, (3) the method of instruction to be used, (4) how the program will meet their child's needs, (5) how the program will specifically help their child learn English and meet age-appropriate academic achievement standards for grade promotion and graduation, (6) specific exit requirements of the program, (7) how the program will meet their child's individualized educational program, if applicable, and (8) information on parent/guardian rights.
+Parents/guardians will be regularly apprised of their child's progress and involvement will be encouraged.